 Will the trails or roads remain and uses continue to be allowed after OHF acquisition?
-Yes
+Yes roads/trails in accordance with the terms of the easement will be the responsibility of the landowner.

 How will maintenance and monitoring be accomplished?